telecom-paristech-ms-bgd-2017/telecom-paristech-ms-bgd-2017.github.io/index.md

 <pre>
 This formula $ \int_{0}^{+\infty} e^{\frac{1}{2}x^2} = 1$ is on the same line than the text.

-This formula has on its own line:
+This formula has its own line:

 $$ x^4 + x^3 + x^2 + x = 1 $$
 </pre>